dpasca/ChatAI/README.md

 - `DO_STORAGE_SERVER` is the URL of the DigitalOcean Spaces server
   - e.g. `https://myai.sfo.digitaloceanspaces.com`

-See below on how to set the Digital Ocean storage variables.
+See below on how to set the Digital Ocean *storage* variables.

-## Installation

 ### Spaces and containers